 Should you plan your wedding in historical manor, heritage from the Past charged with elegance?

 Having your outdoor ceremony taking place under an amazing one-century-old oak, and your manor reception in a stunning classic house is the guarantee to enjoy the prestige of the past.
 Such a legacy from a glorious age doesn’t even require flowers to be beautiful!
 So it’s a good way to skip on flowers!

-But, as mentioned previously, if beautiful houses can be used as centerpieces of your receptions, that does not guarantee you a good service nor good food.
-Check with your caterer that his staff can work with properly with the kitchen to prepare good food.
+But, as mentioned previously, if you can use beautiful houses as centerpieces of your receptions, that does not guarantee you a wonderful service or wonderful food.
+Check with your caterer that his staff can work with properly with the kitchen.